BodbDearg/PsyDoom/third_party_libs/fltk/fltk/README.CMake.txt

    These are X11 extended libraries.
 These libs are used if found on the build system unless the respective option is turned off.

+OPTION_USE_CAIRO - default OFF
+   Makes all drawing operations use the Cairo library (rather than Xlib) producing antialiased graphics (X11 platform, implies OPTION_USE_PANGO).

 OPTION_USE_PANGO - default OFF
    Enables use of the Pango library for drawing text.
-Pango supports all unicode-defined scripts with limited support of right-to-left scripts.
-   This option makes sense only under X11, and also requires Xft.
+Pango supports all unicode-defined scripts and gives FLTK limited support of right-to-left scripts.
+This option makes sense only under X11 or Wayland, and also requires Xft.

+OPTION_USE_KDIALOG - default ON
+   Under the KDE desktop, allows class Fl_Native_File_Chooser to use the kdialog utility program to construct its file dialog windows, when that utility is available at run time on the system.
+This option makes sense only under X11 or Wayland.

+OPTION_USE_WAYLAND - default ON
+   Enables the use of Wayland for all window operations, of Cairo for all graphics and of Pango for text drawing (Linux+FreeBSD only).
+Resulting FLTK apps use Wayland when a Wayland compositor is available at run-time, and use X11 for their window operations otherwise, but keep using Cairo and Pango - see README.Wayland.txt.

-OPTION_USE_WAYLAND - default OFF
+OPTION_WAYLAND_ONLY - default OFF
-   Enables use of the Wayland system for all window operations.
-   This option requires a Wayland-equipped system, i.e., Linux or FreeBSD.
+   In conjunction with OPTION_USE_WAYLAND, restricts FLTK to support the Wayland backend only.

 OPTION_ABI_VERSION - default EMPTY
    Use a numeric value corresponding to the FLTK ABI version you want to